Old House, Dust, Must, Distant Thunder

 We fenced a bit more for the look of the thing, then shook hands.
 I took the case and left the way I’d come.

-Which, in case you hadn’t guessed, was over the fence into the neighbor’s yard.
-The adjoining place had no working cameras, no monitors, and more importantly no private security watching the entrances.
+Which, if you hadn’t guessed, was over the fence into the neighbor’s yard.
+The adjoining mansion had no working cameras, no monitors, and more importantly no private security watching the entrances.
 I could stroll in and out by the front gate if I’d a mind to.

-Which, right now, I did not.
+Right now, that was the last thing I was going to do.
 What I needed was a minute to think, plus a bit of privacy.
 Fortunately, another thing this old house didn’t have was residents; presumably, they were at the country estate right now, or maybe even off-planet.
 Who knew?
 I’d checked it out earlier in case I needed a bolt-hole, and it was clear nobody had been by for months.
 The alarms had been a bit tricky, but unless I forgot myself and left by the front door they were now only window-dressing.
 Which, if you think about it, is all they ever were to begin with.
 Burglar alarms only ever catch honest men… and the occasional idiot.

 I sat in the dark in someone else’s dusty living room and tried to think.
 This was definitely not my kind of job.
 I mean, sure, up to a point — moving a package from one place to another, and nobody notices, definitely my cup of tea right there.
 But this was no ordinary package; it was politics. …Or was it?
 Hm.
 It might just be clever camouflage.
 I had to make sure.